Actual Cash Value

 Pays for damage to your vehicle when it collides with another vehicle or object or if it overturns.
 Your lender may require this coverage if you have a loan on your vehicle.

-Coverage that pays for damage to or the loss of your vehicle from causes other than collision (example: hail, vandalism, flood, fire, theft, etc.).
+Coverage that pays for damage to or the loss of your vehicle from causes other than collision (example: hail, vandalism, flood damage, fire, theft, etc.).
 Your lender may require this coverage if you have a loan on your vehicle.

 A document your company sends you to show your premium and coverage.
 Some insurance companies only send a new declarations page at renewal unless there's a change to your policy.
 You should get a revised declarations page whenever there's a change to your policy.